Date: 10 November 2017. Glass Dishes

 out here you too will refine your goods.

-Aboard Seaweed, if I don't love
+Aboard Seaweed, if I do not love

 the item it will be passed along.